MycroftAI/documentation/docs/using-mycroft-ai/get-mycroft/picroft.md

 ## Next steps

 Congratulations!
 You now have a fully functional Picroft, and can start exploring all the options you now have.
 Consider using it as a stand-alone voice assistant, or connect it to a monitor and keyboard, and develop straight away.
-If you don't have a monitor and keybaord, SSH is enabled by default so you can remotely connect to it straight away.
+If you don't have a monitor and keyboard, SSH is enabled by default so you can remotely connect to it straight away.

 Picroft uses a Raspbian Stretch Lite image under the hood - with Mycroft pre-installed - so everything you can do with Raspbian, you can do with Picroft.
 You can download other packages, get it running as a server - or more!